 By Rick Steves, Lale Surmen Aran, and Tankut Aran

-Throughout the Grand Bazaar — and just about everywhere in the Old Town — you'll constantly be barraged by people selling everything you can imagine.
-This can be intimidating, but it's fun if you loosen up and approach it with a sense of humor.
-The main rule of thumb: Don't feel compelled to look at or buy anything you don't want.
-These salesmen prey on Americans' gregariousness, and our tendency to respond politely to anyone who offers us a friendly greeting.
+If you visit the Grand Bazaar — or just about anywhere in Istanbul's Old Town — you'll constantly be barraged by people selling anything you can imagine.
+This can be intimidating — or fun if you loosen up and approach it with a sense of humor.
+The main rule of thumb: Don't feel compelled to look at or buy anything.
+Vendors prey on Americans' gregariousness and tendency to respond politely to anyone who offers a friendly greeting.
 They often use surprising or attention-grabbing openers:

 - "Hello, Americans!
 Where are you from?
+Chicago?!
 I have a cousin there!"

 - "Are you lost?
 Can I help you find something?"